chrome-dino/patch-compliance/README.md

 Populate the included hosts.txt file or a text file of your choosing with a line separated list of IPs/FQDNs and OSs.
 The format of each line should be as follows: IP/OS.
 If using your own file be sure to use the host file flag.

+The device running the tools must be able to connect to the devices being auditing.
+The devices being audited should have the WinRM enabled, with permissions for the device running the tool to execute commands.
+The firewall should have rules allowing inbound connections from the auditing device and the devices should all belong to the same work group.

+Uses the following non standard libraries:
+* bs4
+* requests

+Requires the following:
+* PowerShell

+## How To Use

 The following are valid OS names:
 * Windows XP
 * Windows XP x64 Edition